sierrataylor/safety-equipment-inspection-app/README.md

 to install the necessary dependencies.

 4. To run the app:
- - If you're using Visual Studio: Press F5 to start the application with debugging
+ - Windows: Press F5 in the Visual Studio window to start the application with debugging
- - If you're using a terminal:
+ - Mac:
+ Type this command
  ```
  npm start
  ```
+ to start the front end before running the application in Visual Studio.

  ### Configuration
  to be added